 She has dedicated 25 years to protecting children around the world from abuse, exploitation, and trafficking, but Sarah de Carvalho isn’t slowing down.
 Her “It’s a Penalty” campaign relies on global cooperation, celebrity endorsement, and networking to reduce crimes against children.

 Sarah de Carvalho founded the “It’s a Penalty” campaign to protect children from abuse, exploitation, and trafficking.
 The campaign ran during the 2014 World Cup and the Rio 2016 Olympics and Paralympics and has contributed to a significant reduction in crimes against children in Brazil.
+In 2021 the campaign is running alongside Super Bowl LV in Tampa, Florida, USA.

 During the Rio 2016 Olympic Games, Brazilian crisis lines received 5,051 calls reporting cases of child exploitation, and 11,252 calls were received during the 2014 World Cup.
 As part of the Rio 2016 Sustainability & Legacy program, it was one of the first child protection campaigns, alongside UNICEF, to be allowed inside the Olympic parks.
 London’s Metropolitan Police heralded “It’s a Penalty” as “one of the best crime prevention campaigns [they had] ever seen.”
 To date, the campaign has reached a staggering 519 million people worldwide.